 3D Printers – How Do They Work?
-The topic of 3D printing has peaked your interest?
-Have you tried to find information on this vast subject, but got lost either in a multitude of 3D printing news only sites, or More »
+The topic of 3D printing has peaked your interest and you are looking into how to use a 3D printer?
+Have you tried to find information on the underlying 3D printing technology or More »

 Another weekend, another Maker Faire.
 As a regular follower of this blog you may have noticed that we have been travelling around Europe visiting several 3D printing/Making fairs over the past few weeks.
 We spend the last weekend at the Maker Faire Hannover.
 Even though this was only the second edition of Germany’s Maker Faire, the event had been warmly recommended to us as an event not to be missed.